hojmax/ExpressAPI/README.md

 ```
 TOKEN_SECRET=your_secret
 ```
-You can generate a token secret with crypto:
+You can generate a token secret like so:
 ```js
 console.log(require('crypto').randomBytes(64).toString('hex'))
 ```